-The library provides a range of object reveal effects for the initial discovery of an object with Vuforia; X-Ray, transparency, and many other visual effects are ready for your use case.
-These effects are easily applied to any scene in Unity to create stunning visual experiences.
-The asset package contains scenes, playback sequences and Prefab components which are available in the Unity Asset Store.
+The Vuforia VFX library provides a range of object reveal effects for the initial discovery of objects and environments with Vuforia; X-Ray, transparency, and many other visual effects are ready for your use case.
+These effects and assets are easily applied to any scene in Unity to create stunning visual experiences.
+The asset package that is available in the Unity Asset Store contains scenes, playback sequences and Prefab components.

 The Vuforia VFX Library demonstrates various visual effects that can be added to a Vuforia target in a Unity scene.
 The package contains sequences and scenes that demonstrate each shading effect, and this guide will show you how to add the shader component and dependencies into your own project.